How can I contact Ofsted?

 - A provider that closed prior to 15 December 2013 will remain on the website for three years from the date it closed except where:

 - an early years provider is linked to other early providers and has a complaints summary published: such a provider will remain on the website for five years from the date it closed.

 - A provider that closed after 15 December 2013 will remain on the website for five years from the date it closed.

 I want to be a nanny/au pair.
 Do I need to register?
 Can I register online?

 People who care for children in the child’s own home, like nannies or au pairs, do not usually need to register with Ofsted.
 However, if you want to you can register on the voluntary part of the Childcare Register.
-For further information go to the Caring for children in their own home page.
+For further information go to the Register as a home childcarer page.

 The nursery (or any type of childcare on non-domestic premises) that I am interested in is in a school; does that mean that it is run by the school?

-Not necessarily; for example, the nursery may be run by a completely separate organisation which is just renting space from the school.
+Not necessarily: for example, the nursery may be run by a completely separate organisation which is just renting space from the school.
 You will need to ask the nursery to explain to you its relationship with the school.
-The nursery’s registration certificate, which it must display, will also tell you the name of the organisation which is providing the childcare; for further information go to the Your certificate for early years and childcare provision page.
+The nursery’s registration certificate, which it must display, will also tell you the name of the organisation which is providing the childcare.

 Please note that the school may have a nursery class; this will be separate from the nursery.
 The children in the nursery class will be pupils at the school; the children in the nursery will not.